We Buy Fire Damage Houses Logo

 Tree, shrub, plant, and lawn insurance

-A portion of your dwelling coverage may be allocated toward covering trees, shrubs, plants, and lawns on your property.
+Your dwelling coverage may cover a portion of the trees, shrubs, plants, and lawns on your property.

 For example, if you have a dwelling coverage amount of $250,000 and your policy provides coverage for trees, shrubs, plants, and lawns up to 20%, you would have a maximum coverage of $50,000 to replace these items.